Gregory W. Cappelli: Apollo Education Group

-Cappelli began working at Apollo Education Group (“Apollo”) in 2007, serving as executive vice president of global strategy and assistant to the executive chairman.
+Cappelli began working at Apollo Education Group ("Apollo") in 2007, serving as executive vice president of global strategy and assistant to the executive chairman.
 He was appointed co-CEO of Apollo on April 27, 2009, at the age of 41.
 As co-CEO, he shared the role with Chas Edelstein.
 The two men had worked together at Credit Suisse before each joined Apollo Group.
 Three years later, he became the sole CEO of the Apollo.

 In 2012, Mother Jones named him one of the ten most overpaid CEOs.

 Workforce

-During Cappelli's work as CEO, Apollo partnered with Fortune 1000 companies to train company employees.
-In 2015, Apollo created a business unit called Apollo Professional Development.
-The unit runs programs that train employees at Fortune 1000 companies.
-Chief Executive Magazine called him “passionate about creating a skilled workforce for employees.”
+In 2015, Apollo created a business unit called Apollo Professional Development which train employees at Fortune 1000 companies.
+Chief Executive Magazine called Cappelli "passionate about creating a skilled workforce for employees".